A bit more background

 Today

-Nowadays Shane divides his time in three ways, as a professional storyteller, running a small private counselling practice and as a bushcraft teacher.
+Nowadays Shane divides his time in three ways, as a professional storyteller; running a small private counselling practice; and as a bushcraft teacher, mainly with children.
 He is also an occasional poet and story writer.